It’s the question that makes my life easier.

 Sometimes one or more of those things won’t apply to your question, and that’s OK.
 But at least think about each one in turn, and include the information if it makes sense to you.

 - I know terminology is difficult, but it could be worth the time to learn the right words for things to avoid being misunderstood.

 - I know the world is becoming seamless, but it could be worthwhile to understand the difference between a program running on your computer and visiting a website.

 - I know Microsoft makes this frustratingly difficult, but it could help to understand the difference between Outlook and outlook.com — they are not the same at all — and then use the right name for each.

 As I said, I could go on.

-Focus on the top three — the software you’re running, the error messages you get, the steps you took – and you’ll be miles head of a lot of questions I see.
+Focus on the top three — the software you’re running, the error messages you get, what you were doing — and you’ll be miles ahead of a lot of questioners.

 And I can promise you, anyone who’s attempting to answer your questions will appreciate that you took a little extra time to provide the information we need.